KBQA-R1: Reinforcing Large Language Models for Knowledge Base Question Answering: Introduction

+We present \textbf{KBQA-R1}, an action-centric reinforcement learning framework that turns KBQA into a closed-loop interaction problem.
+Instead of generating raw query code in one shot, KBQA-R1 operates over a compact, typed action space, where actions such as \texttt{Find\_Relation} and \texttt{Merge} are executed against the KB and converted into verifiable S-Expression fragments.
+At each turn, the model emits reasoning and actions, receives concrete KB feedback, and updates its trajectory until it produces a final answer.
+By optimizing the policy with outcome-oriented reinforcement learning rather than static imitation alone, KBQA-R1 encourages adaptive reasoning that interprets observations and justifies action choices based on executable feedback.

+To make this reinforcement learning process stable, we introduce \textbf{Referenced Rejection Sampling (RRS)} as a warm-start data synthesis strategy.
+Standard rejection sampling from raw prompts is inefficient for KBQA because most zero-shot trajectories contain malformed actions, hallucinated relations, or invalid query structures.
+RRS addresses this cold-start problem by conditioning trajectory generation on a reference sequence of ground-truth actions while requiring the model to reconstruct a coherent reasoning trace around those executable steps.
+Accepted trajectories are then stripped of reference hints before supervised fine-tuning, so the policy learns KB-grounded reasoning patterns without depending on hidden guidance at inference time.

-Our main contributions are summarized as follows: \begin{itemize} \item We propose \textbf{KBQA-R1}, a multi-turn reinforcement learning framework that grounds LLM reasoning in verifiable KB actions, enabling closed-loop interaction with the knowledge base. \item We introduce \textbf{Referenced Rejection Sampling (RRS)}, a novel data synthesis strategy that aligns reasoning traces with ground-truth action sequences, effectively preventing hallucinated logic. \item We conduct extensive experiments on WebQSP, GrailQA, and GraphQuestions, demonstrating that KBQA-R1 achieves state-of-the-art performance, significantly outperforming both end-to-end and agent-based baselines. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We propose \textbf{KBQA-R1}, a multi-turn reinforcement learning framework that grounds LLM reasoning in verifiable KB actions, enabling closed-loop interaction with the knowledge base. \item We introduce \textbf{Referenced Rejection Sampling (RRS)}, a data synthesis strategy that aligns reasoning traces with ground-truth action sequences and mitigates hallucinated logic during warm-start training. \item Extensive experiments on WebQSP, GrailQA, and GraphQuestions demonstrate that KBQA-R1 achieves state-of-the-art performance.
+Moreover, RL training enables precise navigation on the knowledge graph: KBQA-R1 requires over 70\% fewer LLM calls than GPT-4-based prompting methods (ToG, PoG), while achieving superior accuracy with only a Llama-3.1-8B backbone. \end{itemize}